TheBodger/MMM-SimplePlayer/README.md

 ### Examples:

-Screenshots of the Simple layout when when music is playing<br>
+Screenshots of the Simple layout when music is playing<br>
 ![Video of MMM-SimplePlayer audio player module](g130129.gif)
 <br>
 Showing MetaData (Artist album track# and track title)